by Alex Cosper

 Alex: After all that major market radio success you then entered the music biz.
 Tell us about your gig with RCA Records from 1979 to 1980.

 Lee: While still at WAAF, I found that most of the Abrams' Superstar formatted stations weren't playing the CARS album when it came out.
 I knew how absolutely wonderful it was and the band had become friends.
-I took it on myself to contact almost EVERY "Superstars" PD (80 or 90 0f them) and "work" them passionately on playing this record.
-I remember calling the PD of WLLZ(Wheels) in Detroit and saying something like, "You're in Detroit, You're called WHEELS and you're not playing a band called called The CARS?"
+I took it on myself to contact almost every Superstars PD (80 or 90 of them) and "work" them passionately on playing this record.
+I remember calling the PD of WLLZ (Wheels) in Detroit and saying something like, "You're in Detroit, You're called WHEELS and you're not playing a band called The CARS?"
 Most all of them went ahead and started playing the record and my "head place" of I could do record promotion kicked in.